-The holiday season is the best-kept secret in heli-skiing.
 Snow has been falling since October, and while crowds pack ski resorts our terrain sits quietly in its blanket of deep light snow.
 “Cold smoke” is a good way to describe the conditions because temperatures tend to be colder (a daily average of -9°C), and because the snow is so light it leaves effervescent wisps in your trails.
-It also tends to snow a lot at this time of year, with a monthly average of 262 cm and 273 cm for both December (22 of 31 days) and January (21 of 31 days). hat is in addition to the 392 cm combined average snowfall for September, October and November.
-Winter may have just begun at your local resort, but we are in the middle of it here at Great Canadian Heli-Skiing!
+It also tends to snow a lot at this time of year, with a monthly average of 262 cm and 273 cm for both December (22 of 31 days) and January (21 of 31 days).
+That is in addition to the 392 cm combined average snowfall for September, October and November.
+Winter may have just begun at your local resort, but we are in the middle of it, right from the holiday season, at Great Canadian Heli-Skiing.
 Many guests come at this time of year because they like skiing gladed trees, and there are higher odds of tree skiing due to the high number of snowy days we have.

 This is our most popular time to come heli-skiing and it often gets booked out.
 The average temperatures in February (-7.2°C) are slightly warmer than the early season, but remain cool enough to preserve high quality dry snow.
 The quantity of snow during the month of February is also still high hitting on average over 200 cm for the month, and although it still snows a lot (18 out of 28 days) there are more sunny days during this month creating more opportunities to ski up high in the alpine bowls and glaciers.
-In summary, the peak season is most popular because it provides a bit of everything, from peak to valley bottom, and is consistently pleases fans of tree skiing and glacier skiing alike.
+In summary, this period provides a bit of everything, from peak to valley bottom, and is consistently pleases fans of tree skiing and glacier skiing alike.

 Mid March and April – Alpine bowls, sunshine and occasional dumps of snow